 Zero2Go is a Raspberry Pi Zero sized (or pHAT shape) extension board that can work as wide input range power supply for Raspberry Pi.
-Zero2Go Omini is the second member in the Zero2Go family.
+Zero2Go Omini Rev2 is the third member in the Zero2Go family.

 The main features of Zero2Go Omini include:

 - Three separated input channels (each accepts 3.5~28V DC).

 - Auto step-up or step-down to output 5V for powering Raspberry Pi.

 - Auto switch input channel (one with highest voltage takes the priority).

 - Gracefully turn on/off Raspberry Pi with single tap on the button.

 - Fully cuts power for Raspberry Pi and all its USB peripherals after shutdown.

 - Long hold the button to force power cut, when OS loses response.